mendersoftware/mender-docs/02.Artifacts/01.Building-Mender-Yocto-image/docs.md

 Like for QEMU, please be aware that your first Yocto build can take several hours.

 After a successful build, the images and build artifacts are placed in `tmp/deploy/images/beaglebone/`.
-To test how to deploy an update on BeagleBone, please read [Getting started - Your first update on BeagleBone](../../Getting-started/Your-first-update-on-BeagleBone).
+To write your new image to the SD card and test how to deploy a rootfs update on BeagleBone, please read [Getting started - Your first update on BeagleBone](../../Getting-started/Your-first-update-on-BeagleBone#write-the-disk-image-to-the-sd-card).